-- ISM-VA disk space is used for system updates.
+- Back up ISM-VA on the hypervisor where ISM is running before applying patches. - ISM-VA disk space is used for system updates.
 For disk space requirements, refer to the following.

 "System updates after applying a patch or upgrade" in "1.3.1 Requirements for Hypervisor to Run ISM-VA (Virtual Machines)"